Frequently ASked Questions

 Q: Do you support organic?

-A: Inboden’s does support organic.
+Answer: Inboden’s does support organic.
 Inboden’s stocks both fresh and fresh frozen organic products.
 Many times organic produce is at the same price or lower than conventional produce.
 The same is not true for meats and cheeses.

 Q: Is your seafood farm raised or wild?

-A: Inboden’s seafood is both farm raised and wild when available.
+Answer: Inboden’s seafood is both farm raised and wild when available.
 During the Salmon runs we ship direct to our store and as for our Farmed Salmon we only source from farms that we know.
 One farm is in Nova Scotia in an estuary of the Bay of Fundy.
 The area has the highest tides in the world.
 This particular farm has tides ranging from 32 to 40 ft.
 This environment provides for a large water exchange and this large tidal exchange lends itself to very good fish school health, thus eliminating the use of pharma in the raising of the Salmon.
-Another farm in Alaska is near the mouth of a river emptying into the Cook Inlet.
+Another fishery in Alaska is near the mouth of a river emptying into the Cook Inlet.

 Although the tides are not as high as in the Bay of Fundy, there is good tidal exchange and during spring and summer melt off from the mountains creates very large exchange of fresh water and sea water.
 This farm uses no pharma and gets great color by the use of crab shells in the fish meal, giving this product a great natural red color.
 We also get Salmon from Scotland and Norway.
 These farms must meet our standards for farmed fish although these farms use natural carotenoids from algae to get there color into the meat of the Salmon.